pgpartman/pg_partman/doc/pg_partman.md

 Adding these constraints could potentially cause contention with the data contained in those tables and also make pg_partman maintenance take a long time to run.
 There is a "constraint_valid" column in the part_config(_sub) table to set whether these constraints should be set NOT VALID on creation.
 While this can make the creation of the constraint(s) nearly instantaneous, constraint exclusion cannot be used until it is validated.
 This is why constraints are added as valid by default.

-NOTE: This may not work with sub-partitioning.
-It will work on the first level of partitioning, but is not guaranteed to work properly on further sub-partition sets depending on the interval combinations and the optimize_constraint value.
+NOTE: This may not work with subpartitioning.
+It will work on the first level of partitioning, but is not guaranteed to work properly on further subpartition sets depending on the interval combinations and the optimize_constraint value.
 Ex: Weekly -> Daily with a daily optimize_constraint of 7 won't work as expected.
-Weekly constraints will get created but daily sub-partition ones likely will not.
+Weekly constraints will get created but daily subpartition ones likely will not.

 ### Custom Time Interval Considerations